esyasi/Geo/README.md

 # Geo
-Repository for Remote sensing / GIS tools
+Repository for Remote sensing / GIS Data and tools